Australian pied cormorant: Distribution and habitat

 The pied cormorant is listed of least concern in the IUCN red list of threatened species, reflecting its large range with a relatively stable population.

-In New Zealand its range on the east coast extends as far south as Christchurch, though this is a recent extension—older books report it no further south than Kaikoura.
+In New Zealand its range on the east coast extends as far south as Christchurch, though this is a recent extension—older books report it no further south than Kaikōura.
 The range extensions have accompanied population recovery from heavy persecution in the early 1900s and likely represents recolonization of the former range.
 The pied cormorant is listed as Nationally Vulnerable in New Zealand.
 The population has been growing from around 700 breeding pairs in the 1950s to an estimated 3,000 pairs post 2000 (Refer to population trend data).

 In Australia it is only moderately common in the eastern states (both the coast and inland wetlands), but abundant in the south-west, particularly along the coast.
-Its federal conservation status is ‘secure’ and only changes to ‘near threatened’ in Victoria.
+Its federal conservation status is 'secure' and only changes to 'near threatened' in Victoria.
 It can be found in all states except Tasmania.
 The pied cormorant has been calculated to be at high-moderate risk from fishing – particularly from set and inshore drift nets.
 Birds in colonies can often be observed entangled in recreational fishing line with hooks embedded in the body.
 In the past, the pied cormorant was seen as competition for commercial fishing and sometimes shot.

 Although typically found in marine habitat—sometimes solitary, sometimes in pairs, sometimes in vast flocks of hundreds or thousands—it is also attracted to inland waters, including lakes, deep and open wetlands, and rivers.
 In Australia, the birds can often be found at inland waterways while in New Zealand it prefers coastal areas close to its prey.
 Adult birds are sedentary and can often be seen roosting in trees, on rocks or logs in the water.
 The birds seem unaffected by variable salinity, turbidity and shoreline vegetation provided there are available perches.